davemoore22/sorcery/README.md

 ## What next? (as of June 2020)

 Next stop will be items, creatures, magic and combat.
 Then there might be something playable here!
-Then, a proper 3D renderer will be implemented.
+Then, as mentioned above, a proper 3D renderer will be implemented.

 Although the main focus is random dungeons much like Diablo, I want to eventually remake the original games as optional sub-modules.